gagibran/udemy-complete-csharp-unity-game-developer-2d/csharp/README.md

 In the publisher method, we start by checking if there are any subscribers (`VideoEncoded != null`).
 If there are, we treat the event `VideoEncoded` as a method with the signature defined by the delegate, so, `VideoEncoded(object source, EventArgs args)`.

 In our case, what is the source of the event (who's publishing it)?
 It's the instantiated object itself, thus, we use `this` for the source.
-Since we don't want to send any additional data with our event, we'll just use the static property `Empty` within `System.EventArgs`.
+Since we don't want to send any additional data with our event, we'll just use the read-only field `Empty` within `System.EventArgs`.
 This property returns an instance of `EventArgs`, which is empty.

 Now, in the `Encode()` method, we can call `OnVideoEncoded()` when the encoding is done.